RunDotGames/rundot-blinks-ggj20201/README.md

 ### Evil Blink On The Move

-* Every time you check a blink, if the evil blink can, it WILL ALWAYS move to a neighbor
+* Every time you check a blink, if the evil blink can, it WILL ALWAYS trade places with a neighbor
-  * It cannot moved to checked blinks
+  * It cannot trade places with a checked blink
   * The last blink checked always points to this new location
-* Every time you check a blink, the last blink checked (that one that was pointing to the evil blink) will stop pointing and become a boring, safe green checked blink.
+* Every time you check a blink, the last blink checked (that one that was pointing to the evil blink) will stop pointing and become a boring, safe, green checked blink.

 ### Right Where You Wanted Em'